ferrilab/ferrilab/guide/bitvec/data-structures/bitslice.md

   otherwise it produces `&BitSlice`.
 You do not need to bind the name as `mut` unless you want to reässign it to a different slice.
 - You may then optionally provide the storage and ordering type parameters, followed by a semicolon.
-If you choose to add type parameters:
-  - You *must* provide the bit-ordering parameter.
-  - You *may* provide the storage parameter.
+You must provide either both or neither.
 - The data input to the macro is one of the two `vec!` token lists:
   - One or more expressions that can be placed into `$expr != 0`, separated by commas.
 A trailing comma is permitted.